zimmonn/snenseo/README.md

 # Snenseo
+# 🚨 WIP 🚨

+This project is not finished...
+Yet!
+But stay tuned.
+I am working on it 😬

 Snenseo is a zepyhr based firmware that implements a BLE device and is able to interact with a [Senseo coffe machine](https://www.senseo.us/about-senseo/the-senseo-coffee-pod-system/).

 ![Here should be a picture of a senseo machine](https://www.kaffeewiki.de/images/thumb/1/16/Senseo.jpg/300px-Senseo.jpg)